Skip to main content

 Use is contraindicated.

-US FDA pregnancy category: Not assigned.
+US FDA pregnancy category: Not assigned

 Risk summary: Based on animal data and class effects of retinoids, this drug can cause fetal harm when administered to a pregnant woman.
+No data are available on the use of this drug in pregnant women to inform a drug-related risk.

 Comments:

--Retinoids, including this drug, carry a high risk of teratogenicity.
+-Retinoids (including this drug) carry a high risk of teratogenicity.

--If a patient becomes pregnant while taking this drug, treatment should be discontinued at once, and the patient should be referred to a specialist for evaluation and advice.
+-If a patient becomes pregnant while taking this drug, treatment should be discontinued at once, and the patient should be referred to a specialist for further evaluation and advice.

--In patients of childbearing potential, effective contraception is required at least 1 month before starting the treatment, during treatment, and for 1 month after the end of treatment, unless continuous abstinence is chosen.
+---Effective contraception is required at least 1 month before treatment, during treatment, and for 1 month after the last dose, unless continuous abstinence is chosen.

 Animal studies have revealed evidence of teratogenicity.
 Administration of this drug to pregnant rats during organogenesis at doses 0.25 mg/kg/day or greater (less than the clinical exposure) resulted in fetal external, visceral, and skeletal malformations typical of retinoids, including defects in the mouth (cleft palate, protruding tongue), eye (anophthalmia, microphthalmia), skull (dilated cerebral ventricle, misshapen brain), skeleton (shortening of the long bones), blood vessels, kidney, and ureters.
 There are no controlled data in human pregnancy.